elec-e8408-mini-project-2025/project-documentation/README.md

 In the later stage design and initial releases, careful attention MUST be given to these aspects of this document:

-1. Synchronization: Fluent, does not give any errors unknown error to the user and the other requirements are carefully inspected.
+1. Synchronization: Fluent, does not give any unknown errors to the user and the other requirements are carefully inspected.
 2. Web Application UI: Usage is fluent, database entries are easily inspected and deleted, database is clearly visualized and the other requirements are carefully inspected.
 3. Smartwatch application: Smartwatch is easily usable, data collected is correct, timestamps are correct, synchronization is fluent and the other requirements are carefully inspected.